MAGALA-RICHARD/apsimNGpy/doc/api.rst

    progressbar: bool, optional.
 Default is True,
        a progress bar will be displayed if True.
    chunk_size: int, optional default is 100, the maximum allowed is 150.
          Used to determine the size of the individual chunk to send to the runner at a time.
-Only used when engine is csharp.
    callback: callable, optional default is None
          A function to be called before model run, can me an intermediate function
+   total_chunks: int
+       @deprecated

    Returns
    -------